 Dear reader of ADxS.org, please excuse the disruption.

-ADxS.org needs about $63500 in 2024.
-In 2023 we received donations of about $ 32200.
-Unfortunately, 99.8% of our readers do not donate.
-If everyone who reads this request makes a small contribution, our fundraising campaign for 2024 would be over after a few days.
-This donation request is displayed 23,000 times a week, but only 75 people donate.
-If you find ADxS.org useful, please take a minute and support ADxS.org with your donation.
-Thank you!
+ADxS.org needs around €58,500 in 2024.
+Unfortunately 99,8 % of our readers do not donate.
+If everyone reading this appeal made a small contribution, our fundraising campaign for 2024 would be over after a few days.
+This appeal is displayed 23,000 times a week, but only 75 people donate.
+If you find ADxS.org useful, please take a minute to support ADxS.org with your donation.
+Thank you very much!

-$8975 of $63500 - as of 2024-02-29
+$45213 of $63500 - as of 2024-10-31

 Header Image

-10 ADHD - disorders of the dopamine system
+10. ADHD - Disorders of the dopamine system

 Sitemap

-10 ADHD - disorders of the dopamine system
+10. ADHD - Disorders of the dopamine system

 We also believe that chronic stress in early childhood, as well as genetic, epigenetic or other causes of dopamine and noradrenaline deficiency, can impair brain development, leading to ADHD symptoms.
 See under ⇒ Brain development disorder and ADHD in the chapter Development.